Little Bear (Cree): Efforts to gain a reservation

-Little Bear knew he had to follow the Chippewa leader Rocky Boy if the landless nations of Montana were to gain reservations.
+Little Bear followed the Chippewa leader Rocky Boy, hoping that the landless nations of Montana could gain reservations.
 In 1902, Rocky Boy and Little Bear attempted to gain either a reservation or tribal recognition on the Flathead reservation.
-The bill to make the Flathead reservation for other landless tribes failed in 1904.
-In 1905, 1906, 1908, and around 1911 Little Bear contacted Canadian leaders to request land for some of the Cree of Montana.
-At least five First Nations were set aside for the Chippewa of Montana.
-They are the Onion Lake, Samson, Ermineskin, Louis Bull, and Montana First Nations.
-In 1910 Little Bear and his tribe joined the Rocky Boy Reservation.
+The bill to make the Flathead reservation for other landless tribes failed to pass in 1904.

+In 1905, 1906, 1908, and around 1911 Little Bear, accompanied by missonary John Chantler McDougall, contacted Canadian government officials to request land for homes for the band formerly living in Montana.
+The government legitimized the Montana First Nation, and established the Montana reserve at Maskiwacis.

+In 1910 Little Bear and some of his band returned to the States and joined the Rocky Boy Reservation.

 Babb Chippewa reservation

 In 1909, the United States set aside a new Chippewa reservation within the Blackfeet reservation, in Montana, between Saint Mary Lake, Babb, and the Canada–US border.
 Chief Rocky Boy was the first to settle there, followed by Little Bear and the people he led.
 In all, around 200 Chippewa and Cree people settled there.